 In commercially available transducers, it turns out that even these zero correction mechanisms are not quite good enough, and thus extra temperature compensation elements are at times added to even further decrease the effects of temperature on the zero output of a transducer.

-A second effect which produces a change in sensitivity with temperature change, is linked with the strain gages employed for measuring the deformation of the transducer structure.
+A second effect that produces a change in sensitivity with temperature change is linked with the strain gages employed for measuring the deformation of the transducer structure.
 Strain gages, based on which alloy is used in their construction, modify their sensitivity from +0.5%/100 °F (Karma and Platinum/Tungsten).
 A transducer using Constantan strain gages can be expected to increase its sensitivity by 2%/100 °F because of the combined effect of elastic modulus decrease and the strain gage sensitivity increase.
-In transducers, these two combined effects are frequently lumped together, and just referred to as the modulus effect.
+In transducers, these two combined effects are frequently lumped together and just referred to as the modulus effect.

 Since Karma and Platinum alloys decrease in sensitivity by about the same amount as the increase in sensitivity of the structure itself.
 It should be emphasized that this correction network which is generally used by transducer manufacturers, will only work when the transducer is excited with constant VOLTAGE supplies.
 If constant CURRENT systems are employed, the compensated system is wholly nullified and a different compensation system must be used.